 Polluted air has become an invisible part of our daily lives.
-From dust and pollen to car exhaust, propane fumes and cleaning chemicals, the invaders are too small to be seen without a microscope, but they are still ever present.
-Breathing in these particles all day can cause severe medical problems.
+From dust and pollen to car exhaust, propane fumes and cleaning chemicals, the invaders are too small to be seen without a microscope, but they are still ever-present.
+Breathing in these particles all day can cause severe allergy symptoms and health problems.
 This is why it is more important than ever to protect and improve air quality for better health.

 This is a serious and complex health hazard, but there are two simple steps you can take to eliminate air pollution from your home or office.
 The first is to be mindful of the pollution you bring into your space.
 Opt for all-natural and organic foods and cleaning products.
 Never smoke inside your home, and avoid burning paraffin candles.
 Instead, choose pure beeswax or soy candles without chemical fragrances.

 The second step is to eliminate any existing pollution consistently.
 The best way to do this is with a true HEPA air filter, which eliminates dust, pollen, smoke, odors, mold, and pet dander.
 The Levoit Air Purifier work wonders and is highly recommended.
 They work effectively and are affordable and simple to maintain.
 With an air purifier, not only will you see a reduction in asthma and allergy symptoms, but recent studies even suggest it will help prevent the spread of communicable diseases like influenza or the common cold by removing airborne germs.

 Though requiring a bit more care, it is also good to have houseplants, which can remove toxins from the air while also supplying clean oxygen.
 As a general rule of thumb, NASA’s research suggests that the best ratio is 1 houseplant for every 100 cubic feet of living space.